stackrox/stackrox/scanner/decisions/0004-scannerv4-read-vulneralbilities.md

 ## Context

-We are in the process of transitioning the StackRox Scanner to utilize ClairCore as its primary scanning engine.
-Our objective is twofold: firstly, to allow Central to fetch NVD CVSS data, and secondly, to ensure the Scanner V4 seamlessly connecting with Central, triggering data updates and enriching vulnerabilities with CVSS data.
-Throughout this pipeline, the Claircore enricher will play a pivotal role.
-It will manage tasks including downloading CVSS data from Google storage, parsing the information, and updating the data accordingly for Scanner V4
+We are currently transitioning the StackRox Scanner to use ClairCore as its primary scanning engine.
+Our goals are twofold:

+1. Enable Central to retrieve NVD CVSS data and consolidate all CVSS data with available CVSS v3 scores.
+2. Ensure seamless integration between Scanner V4 and Central, further enhancing vulnerabilities with CVSS data.

+Throughout this workflow, a new CVSS enricher in Central will download and consolidate the CVSS data, then creating a JSON bundle.
+The ClairCore enricher will be instrumental in this process, handling tasks such as downloading, parsing, and updating CVSS data for Scanner V4.

 ## Decision